holoviz-topics/examples/README.md

 cd bears
 ```

-### 2. Get the minimum package dependencies
+### 2. Start specifying the package dependencies

-I usually start by using nbrr (`conda install -c conda-forge nbrr `) which
+It can take a while to be sure you've captured every dependency, but I usually start by using nbrr (`conda install -c conda-forge nbrr `) which
 reads the notebooks and looks for dependencies:

 ```bash